-2)It is only a few agencies that have well established development initiatives, with community Community micro-projects Adoni, organisation.
-Some as at Bhadravathi and Vinnarasu Association Kanya Kumari, have communities organised for various reasons, ranging from Survival imperatives, to political and statutory needs.
-Most of these are related to obtaining of resource benefits from the Government and other Voluntary Agencies, though not averse and able to tackle internal conflicts, evolve common goals and lead to combined action.
+2) Ιt is only a few agencies that have well established initiatives, with Community development community micro-projects Some organisation. as \mathbf{at} Adoni, Bhadravathi and Vinnarasu Association Kanya Kumari, - have communities organised for various reasons, ranging from Survival imperatives, to political and statutory needs. these are related to obtaining of resource Most of benefits from the Government and other Voluntary Agencies, though not averse and able to tackle internal conflicts, evolve common goals and lead to combined action.
 They have histories of more than five to six years.
 Integration of CSCD activity into this framework has been smooth and easy.